airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

 ### Setting up your environment

-If you have a fullly-featured Python dev environment, you can just set a breakpoint at [this line]([integration_tests/test_normalization.py#L105](https://github.com/airbytehq/airbyte/blob/17ee3ad44ff71164765b97ff439c7ffd51bf9bfe/airbyte-integrations/bases/base-normalization/integration_tests/test_normalization.py#L108)) and run the `test_normalization[DestinationType.POSTGRES-test_simple_streams]` test case.
+If you have a fully-featured Python dev environment, you can just set a breakpoint at [this line]([integration_tests/test_normalization.py#L105](https://github.com/airbytehq/airbyte/blob/17ee3ad44ff71164765b97ff439c7ffd51bf9bfe/airbyte-integrations/bases/base-normalization/integration_tests/test_normalization.py#L108)) and run the `test_normalization[DestinationType.POSTGRES-test_simple_streams]` test case.
 You can terminate the run after it hits the breakpoint.
 This will start Postgres in a Docker container with some prepopulated data and configure profiles.yml to match the container.